 Until the third quarter of 2019, Verisign had 359.8 million domain name registrations, including .com, and .net.

 .NET domain extension ranks #2 among all domain extensions, and #2 among all generic extensions (gTLDs).
 Currently, there are 13.7 Million registered .net domain names.
 Verisign, Inc. is the registry of .net extension.

 The oldest (still exists) .net domain name is nordu.net, and it was registered on 01 January 1985.

 .NET domains are most popular in United States.
-Germany and Canada are the other countries that have most .net domain registrations.
+Germany and Japan are the other countries that have most .net domain registrations.